 What are the requirements for Medicaid?
 The Medicaid eligibility requirements in North Carolina are not the same as in other states.
-And, Medicaid benefits eligibility have not fluctuated much to accommodate more applicants, as the state has not accepted Medicaid expansion.
-Nonetheless, if you are interested in enrolling in Medicaid, the first step is to review how to qualify for Medicaid in North Carolina.
+Benefits eligibility has not fluctuated much to accommodate more applicants, as the state has not accepted the Medicaid expansion.
+Nonetheless, if you are interested in enrolling, the first step is to review how to qualify for Medicaid.

-When assessing who is eligible for Medicaid, age, health, income and resources are taken into account.
-To better understand the state’s eligibility standards, learn how to qualify for Medicaid with the following information:
+When assessing who is eligible for Medicaid, age, health, income, and resources are taken into account.

-How to Find Out Who is Eligible for Medicaid
+How to Find Out Who Meets the Requirements for Medicaid

 - By phone: If you have a personal situation that is not discussed via the general requirements for Medicaid listed online, consider calling the state Medicaid helpline for more information.

-- In person: If you cannot visit the NC Medicaid state website and you cannot reach a Medicaid representative by phone, go in to your nearest Medicaid office.
+- In person: If you cannot reach a Medicaid representative by phone, go into your nearest Medicaid office.
 There, you can speak with a trained professional regarding your Medicaid benefits eligibility status.

 Since Medicaid applications are time-consuming, it is to your benefit to ensure you qualify for Medicaid benefits before engaging in the process.
 If you do not qualify for Medicaid and decide to file your paperwork regardless, the outcome will most likely remain the same.
 Save valuable time by confirming your eligibility status beforehand.

-Medicaid in NC can be granted to recipients who are age 65 or older and children/infants aged 21 and under.
+Medicaid in NC can be granted to recipients who are age 65 or older and children/infants 21 and younger.
 Applicants that may require long-term care, are disabled or blind and are living on low incomes are likely eligible for Medicaid.
-Keep in mind that proofs of citizenship and NC state residency are both essential for meeting the requirements to be eligible for Medicaid.
+Keep in mind that proofs of citizenship and NC residency are both essential to be eligible for Medicaid.

 When it comes to the financial eligibility for Medicaid benefits for North Carolina’s residents, keep the following two details in mind: